Call Mon-Sun:

 With all these potential risks, Cymbalta may not be ideal for either short-term or long-term use for many individuals.
 Worse, drug dependence can develop resulting in Cymbalta long-term effects that persist.
 When you stop Cymbalta use either suddenly or gradually without strategies in place, you are at risk for discontinuation syndrome, a set of symptoms that emerge after dependence has developed.

-Long-Term Effects of Cymbalta and Withdrawal
+Long-Term Side Effects of Cymbalta and Withdrawal

 One of the most serious complications associated with long-term Cymbalta use is the risk of discontinuation symptoms after the last Cymbalta dose leaves the body.6 Also referred to as discontinuation syndrome, these are serious and can be life-threatening.
 Cymbalta comes with a Black Box Warning,7 one of the most serious medicine label warnings the FDA can impose.
 It indicates that this drug can cause withdrawals, suicidal thoughts, and suicidal behaviors.
 Suicidality is especially prominent when Cymbalta is prescribed to teenagers and young adults.